zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 In other instances, a single deployment of an extension supports multiple domains.
 For example, community clouds, like Fujitsu A5, use domain-based configuration.
 In these instances, functionality is selected based on the Trusted Authority for the calling extension, as specified in [#the-trustedAuthorityHost-function](#the-trustedauthorityhost-function).
 Although domain-based configuration is not required to support national clouds, there is great overlap between settings for community clouds.
 It is easier to store settings such as links in domain-based configuration, which allows the Portal to include support for expanding redirected links, or include support for friendly name services such as **FwLink** and **aka.ms**.

 During development, the first-party or third-party developer identifies the extension functionality that is dependent on the domain in which the extension will run.
-Once the partner and developer have identified the configurations that provide this functionality for the extension, the developer creates a supporting `DictionaryConfiguration` class as specified in [Configure the dictionary](#configure-the-dictionary).
+Once the partner and developer have identified the configurations that provide this functionality for the extension, the developer creates a supporting `DictionaryConfiguration` class as specified in [#configure-the-dictionary](#configure-the-dictionary).
 The dictionary key is the host name the Shell was loaded under, which is available at run time by using the `PortalContext` and `TrustedAuthorityHost` functions.

 It is recommended, but not required, that domain-based configuration class names have the characters `DomainBasedConfiguration` appended to them.
 Some examples are `ErrorApplicationDomainBasedConfiguration`, `HubsDomainBasedConfiguration`, and `WebsiteDomainBasedConfiguration`.